drbean/edit/tsailin/2019APBR_english_proofing.md

 | 0.001 |       |       |       |       |       |       |       |       |
 +-------+-------+-------+-------+-------+-------+-------+-------+-------+

-Also, we observe the average of engagement in innovation practices in Table 7, and we find new ODM entrants have distinctly low activities in average on *Product Innovation* (μ=.163\<.265), Product *Design* (μ=.130\<.239), *Channel Distribution* (μ=.109\<.162), and *Marketing Promotion* (μ=.022\<.126).
-Overall, the contract manufacturers would face the challenges of building the new competencies on R&D and marketing works when OEM firms transited their business model to the ODM model.
+Also, we tabulate the means of engagement in innovation practices in Table 7, and we find new ODM entrants have distinctly low levels of activity in average on *Product Innovation* (μ=.163\<.265), Product *Design* (μ=.130\<.239), *Channel Distribution* (μ=.109\<.162), and *Marketing Promotion* (μ=.022\<.126) in comparison with incumbents.
+Clearly, OEM contract manufacturers face challenges building new competencies in R&D and marketing work when they transit to the ODM model.

-For new entrants on OBM business, the firms have a comprehensive enhancement on production works in the market (Table 10), such as product innovation (β=.728, p\<0.05), process innovation (β=.277), and marketing innovation (*Product Design*, β=.631, p\<0.05; *Channel Distribution*, β=.504; *Marketing Promotion*, β=.893, p\<0.05).
+New OBM business entrants exhibit a comprehensive enhancement of production work in the market (Table 10), including in product innovation (β=.728, p\<0.05), process innovation (β=.277), and marketing innovation (*Product Design*, β=.631, p\<0.05; *Channel Distribution*, β=.504; *Marketing Promotion*, β=.893, p\<0.05).
-Moreover, they usually adjust organizational management in the external (*Authority Realignment*, β=.650, p\<0.05; Organization *Restructuring*, β=.647, p\<0.05) and the external (*Outsourcing Re-assignment*, β=.599, p\<0.10).
-In comparison to ANOVA in Table 7, it points out that the new OBM entrants would pay more effort to build the new practices of their new business for the competition in the market.
+Moreover, they usually rework organizational management internally (*Authority Realignment*, β=.650, p\<0.05; Organization *Restructuring*, β=.647, p\<0.05) and externally (*Outsourcing Re-assignment*, β=.599, p\<0.10).
+These observations are borne out by the ANOVA results in Table 7, where the engagement means show that the new OBM entrants are making greater efforts to establish the new practices of their new businesses for competition in the market.

 Table.
 10 Reconfiguration of innovation practices by OBM new entrants